Chart Color Schemes

 Health performance in Narrandera is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Narrandera, with common conditions prevalent across both younger and older age groups.
-Private health cover is low, at approximately 48% (around 3,101 people), compared to the national average of 55.3%.
+Health data indicates significant health issues in Narrandera, with common conditions prevalent across both younger and older age groups.
+Private health cover is low at approximately 48%, covering around 3,101 people, compared to the national average of 55.3%.

-The most frequent medical conditions are arthritis and asthma, affecting 10.7% and 10.0% of residents respectively.
-Conversely, 61.9% report no medical ailments, compared to 67.6% in Rest of NSW.
-Narrandera has a higher proportion of seniors aged 65 and over, at 24.3% (1,583 people), than the Rest of NSW's 18.3%.
-Health outcomes among seniors present challenges broadly reflective of the general population's health profile.
+The most frequent medical conditions are arthritis (affecting 10.7% of residents) and asthma (10.0%), while 61.9% report no medical ailments, compared to 67.6% in Rest of NSW.
+In Narrandera, 24.3% of residents are aged 65 and over (1,583 people), higher than the 18.3% in Rest of NSW.
+Senior health outcomes face challenges broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health